flinker-app/docsfx/index.md

 _disableNextArticle: true
 ---

-# Documentation and Support
+# Documentation

 This documentation guides you through **setting up**, **using**, and **troubleshooting** Flinker within Microsoft 365.

 ### What is Flinker?
-It is a suite of Microsoft 365 apps designed to streamline BIM workflows for real estate and infrastructure teams.
+It is a suite of Microsoft 365 apps designed to streamline BIM workflows for real estate and infrastructure teams:
-Our tools support:
 - IFC model viewing and collaboration
 - Issue tracking and BCF workflows
-- Secure SharePoint CDE setup
+- Secure SharePoint Common Data Environment (CDE) setup
 - Custom workflow automations using open standards

 All within your existing Microsoft 365 environment.
 No new software required.